bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 01:16:11

-I think like his delivery was was not a
+I think like his delivery was was not ideal.

 Speaker 3: 01:16:15

-I don't agree.
-This is issue, but we could debate about that later.
+I don't agree with his issue, but we could debate about that later.

 Speaker 4: 01:16:19